 Candidates may be considered for other financial aid options, including Research Assistantship and/or Graduate Assistantships.

 Annual cost of living (estimated)

 Fellows will support the Peace Corps’ mission by completing a required internship through the School's partnership with local service communities.

 Placements include, but are not limited to, positions with the American Red Cross of Essex County and the International Rescue Committee in Elizabeth, NJ, among others.
 Fellows are welcome to research additional sites that may be more applicable to their career aspirations.

 The School's dedicated Office of Internships and Career Development is available to provide advisement and resources to assist Fellows in identifying and selecting an internship site.

 Jobs for program alumni

 Alumni apply their skills and knowledge across a variety of sectors.
 Our most recent data indicates that 22% are employed in the public sector, 38% in the nonprofit, and 40% in the private sector.
-Examples of some of the employers of our recent graduates include: the U.S. Department of State, the Permanent Mission of Japan to the United States, the New Jersey Office of Homeland Security and Preparedness, Amnesty International USA, the NGO Working Group on the Security Council, the Drug Policy Alliance, Booz Allen Hamilton, JP Morgan Chase, and Chemonics International.
+Examples of some of the employers of our recent graduates include: the U.S. Department of State, the EU Delegation to the United Nations, the New Jersey Office of Homeland Security and Preparedness, Amnesty International USA, the NGO Working Group on the Security Council, Booz Allen Hamilton, JP Morgan Chase, and BuzzFeed.